Bob Fallon

-Robert Joseph Fallon (born February 18, 1960) is a retired Major League Baseball pitcher.
-He played during two seasons at the major league level for the Chicago White Sox.
+Robert Joseph Fallon (born February 18, 1960) is an American former Major League Baseball pitcher.
+He played for two seasons at the major league level for the Chicago White Sox.

 Fallon played baseball at Hollywood Hills High School in Hollywood, Florida where he was teammates with Bill Lindsey, who would also go on to play for the White Sox.

-He was drafted by the White Sox in the 1st round (15th pick) of the secondary phase of the 1979 amateur draft.
+The White Sox drafted him in the 1st round (15th pick) of the secondary phase of the 1979 amateur draft.
 Fallon played his first professional season with their Class-A (Short Season) Niagara Falls Pirates in 1979, and his last with the Detroit Tigers' Double-A Glens Falls Tigers and Triple-A Nashville Sounds in 1986.